SaverioCaminiti/cssSlideJS/README.md

 </script>
 ```

-Now it's up to you to define how the `fade` slideshow should look like via CSS.
+Now it's up to you to define how the slideshow should look like via CSS.
 Here is a sample:
 ```css
 #mySlideshow { width: 256px; height: 256px; }
 .fade { position: relative; }